 A jurisdiction will also need to determine what grounds it will include as just or just causes for eviction.
-Non-payment of rent, violation of lease terms, creation of a nuisance, and an owner’s intent in occupy a unit are among the good or just causes for eviction found in many policies.
+Non-payment of rent, violation of lease terms, creation of a nuisance, and an owner’s intent to occupy a unit are just causes for eviction found in many policies.
 In defining just cause, jurisdictions will need to consider under what circumstances to allow an owner to evict tenants in order to convert their units to another use.
-Since the overwhelming majority of evictions that take place are for non-payment, adopting just case eviction ordinances might be popular, and might even be the right thing to do, but also unlikely to make much of a dent in the problem.
+Since the overwhelming majority of evictions that take place are for non-payment, adopting just cause eviction ordinances might be popular, and might even be the right thing to do, but also unlikely to make much of a dent in the problem.

 The costs of just-cause eviction protections.

 These types of protections can increase the cost of evictions for landlords, and also limit landlords’ control over an important aspect of their ownership rights.
 Such regulations, therefore, may make investment in the stock to which the protections apply less appealing, potentially having a negative effect on the growth and quality of the housing stock in a jurisdiction.
 This may be especially relevant in smaller jurisdictions where many rentals are in smaller buildings that may also be owner-occupied or have non-professional landlords who may be ill-equipped to manage tenant relationships.

 Imposing penalties on landlords for failure to comply with just cause eviction requirements.